tago-io/analysis-scheduler/README.md

 * Click on **Save**.<br>

 ## Check if it is Running
-* Go to the Analysis, in the admin, and select your analysis.<br>
+* Go to the Analysis, in the Tago admin, and select your analysis.<br>
 * Click on the tab **Console**.<br>
 * Click on **Run Script**.<br>
 * Check the Console to see if there is any error or if it is running successful.<br>